Megumi Fushiguro: Concept and creation

-According to Akutami, Megumi was designed to be a foil to Itadori and Nobara Kugisaki.
+Before the idea of Jujutsu Kaisen itself was made, Akutami had decided on making Megumi the protagonist in the draft, titled "Jujutsu Sousen", a much more depressing and cynical version of what was to come later.
+Megumi was given the last name Wanibuchi meaning "crocodile abyss".
+He is also shown to have ear piercings.
+However, after presenting the draft, Akutami was told that Megumi was too much of a boring and melancholy character, which led Megumi to become the deuteragonist and Yuji to become the protagonist, effectively switching their initial roles.In the new draft of Jujutsu Kaisen, according to Akutami, Megumi was designed to be a foil to Yuji Itadori and Nobara Kugisaki.
 He was written as a more insightful character than either due to his greater proclivity towards negative thinking and lack of trust towards others.
 Akutami also stated that he is a "rather depressing" character compared to Itadori, and that he was created to care less about strangers' fates like Itadori and more when animals die.
 Akutami was careful to make sure that Megumi's character design was differentiated from Itadori's, as they are largely familiar.

-His first name, Megumi, is typically a female name meaning "blessing" or "grace", used to represent Megumi as "strong" despite his "strange disposition" despite the fact that he largely goes by his last name.
+His first name, Megumi, is typically a female name meaning "blessing" or "grace".
+Because of this, he largely goes by his last name.
 He was written to be a more gloomy contrast to other characters in the series, and his deranged laugh while fighting a finger-bearing Curse was meant to exemplify his lack of outward joy.
 Japanese voice actor Yuma Uchida said Megumi was "oppressive but cool when he fights."

 Robbie Daymond provided the English voice for Megumi Fushiguro.

-From American voice actor Robbie Daymond, "he is trying so hard to be the 'straight man' your interpretation of it is that it’s an act or a front.
-Yes, that’s who he is, but only a part of it.
-There is some other part of him that wants to come forward", adding that "when he does sort of get twisted up with Yuji and Gojo and they affect him emotionally, he expresses those things underneath a veneer of sullenness, and it’s a fun challenge."
+From American voice actor Robbie Daymond, "he is trying so hard to be the 'straight man' your interpretation of it is that it's an act or a front.
+Yes, that's who he is, but only a part of it.
+There is some other part of him that wants to come forward", adding that "when he does sort of get twisted up with Yuji and Gojo and they affect him emotionally, he expresses those things underneath a veneer of sullenness, and it's a fun challenge."
 Daymond felt that "I still love those straight on the nose, heart on the sleeve shonen characters that I get to play; but I think the more complicated ones are more enjoyable in sessions."